nickjj/ansible-user/README.md

 It is an [Ansible](http://www.ansible.com/home) role to:

 - Create user groups
-- Create a single user and configure its shell
+- Create a single user, add it to any groups you created and configure its shell
+- Set your public SSH key as an authorized key so you can login without a password
 - Enable passwordless sudo
-- Set your public SSH key as an authorized key so you can SSH into your server

 ## Why would you want to use this role?

-When you spin up a new box, you'll often want a user to exist so you can run whatever apps you need to run as that user, because running things as root is a bad idea from a security POV.
+When you spin up a new server, you'll often want to set up a non-root user that you can login as and run your applications under.
+That's because running your applications as root is a questionable idea from a security point of view.

-This role does that, but it also includes a few other user related tasks, such as what's listed above in the bullets.
+This role sets you up to do that, but it also includes a few other user related tasks, such as what's listed in the above bullets.
 Having all of these things together in 1 role means less work for you to do!

 ## Supported platforms

 - Ubuntu 16.04 LTS (Xenial)
+- Ubuntu 18.04 LTS (Bionic)
 - Debian 8 (Jessie)
 - Debian 9 (Stretch)

 ## Role variables

 ```
-# Optionally create system wide groups.
-If empty, users will automatically be
+# Optionally create additional user groupss.
+If empty, the user you create will
-# a part of their user's group, ie. deploy:deploy.
+# automatically be a part of their user's group, ie. deploy:deploy.
 user_groups: []

 # The user you want to create.